lpereira/lwan/README.md

 not take any configuration options, but may include the `authorization` section.

-A list of built-in modules can be obtained by executing Lwan with the `-m` command-line argument.
+> :magic_wand: **Tip:** A list of built-in modules can be obtained by
+> executing Lwan with the `-m` command-line argument.

 The following is some basic documentation for the modules shipped with Lwan.

 #### File Serving